Cluster Headache Study

 Cluster headache (CH) has been described as one of the most painful conditions a human can experience.
 Its nickname, suicide headache, accurately conveys the sentiment many cluster patients feel when in a cluster cycle.
 CH can be divided into to groups: those that cluster (that is, the headaches occur for weeks, are then gone for many months, then return.
 This is called episodic cluster), and those that no longer cluster (chronic cluster), but rather occur every day without interruption.
 Acute therapies include inhaled oxygen and sumatriptan injections, but there are no preventive treatments currently approved by the Food and Drug Administration (FDA).

-These and all studies at NEICR are free, and there is compensation provided for time and travel.
+Study procedures at NEICR come at no cost to you, and there may be compensation provided for time and travel.
 To enroll or learn more fill out the form below or call us at 203-914-1903.